LizeRaes/shopping-assistant/README.md

 ### 4. Helpful Assistant with input sanitization

-⚠️ Bring the input sanitization in place by uncommenting line 78 to 82 of `HelpfulAssistantResource.java`
+⚠️ Bring the input sanitization in place by uncommenting line 78 to 82 of `HelpfulAssistantWithConfirmationResource.java`

 Served at `http://localhost:8080/helpful-assistant-with-confirmation.html`